Cellular-Adventures/salts-on-the-surface-pGM/README.md

 ```

 ## Julia environment for pGM
 The `julia` environment is a bit more tricky.
-We rely on [JuliaCall](https://juliapy.github.io/PythonCall.jl/stable/juliacall/) and [PyJuliaPkg](https://github.com/JuliaPy/PyJuliaPkg) to make the link between Python and Julia, and these modules also dictate the install instructions.
+We rely on [JuliaCall](https://juliapy.github.io/PythonCall.jl/stable/juliacall/) to make the link between Python and Julia, and on [PyJuliaPkg](https://github.com/JuliaPy/PyJuliaPkg) for the package management.
+These modules also dictate the install instructions.

 The packages required for the pGM model are summarized in `juliapkg.json`, but we need to make sure that PyJuliaPkg actually finds it.
 Because we are working in an anaconda environment (at least in my case), PyJuliaPkg will start looking for this file in there (for me at `C:\Users\rikvolger\anaconda3\envs\salts-on-the-surface-pGM`).
 Specifically, it will look in the folder `julia_env\pyjuliapkg`, which does not exist yet (if you've not ran any scripts using juliacall).
 Create this folder, and in there, paste the `juliapkg.json` file.